 Drs.
 Jennifer Bull and Carrie O’Loughlin purchased the Delmar Animal Hospital from Dr. Stuart Lyman in March of 2005.
 They pledge to uphold the good reputation of this practice by providing quality veterinary care for your pets.

 Both doctors have been with the Delmar Animal Hospital for many years now.
 Jennifer Bull was a RCS High School student when she first joined the hospital.
-She gained valuable experience working with Dr. Lynk and Dr. Vaughn, the founders of Delmar Animal Hospital.
+She gained valuable experience working with Drs.
+Lynk, Lyman, Vaughn, the founders of Delmar Animal Hospital.
 Dr. Bull graduated from Cornell University with her DVM and joined the Delmar Animal Hospital in 1994.
 She is married and has two sons in the Bethlehem School District.

 Dr. Carrie O’Loughlin started her professional career as a Veterinary Technician in Cobleskill where she first met Dr. Bull.
 Dr. O’Loughlin received her DVM from Cornell University and has been with the Delmar Animal Hospital since 1998.
 When not caring for an animal at the hospital she can be found playing golf with her husband, or running a marathon.